ReYaNOW/async-fastapi-s3/README.md

 Stack: Python3.11, FastApi, Asyncpg, Pytest, Docker

 ## Documentation
-You can open swagger documentation at http://127.0.0.1:8090/docs after start You can also make requests to the web application there.
+You can open swagger documentation at http://127.0.0.1:8090/docs after start
+You can also make requests to the web application there

 ![App preview](https://github.com/ReYaNOW/ReYaNOW/blob/main/Images/s3_preview.png?raw=true)